SURYAMS002/Customer-churn-prediction/README.md

 Beyond prediction, the project introduces a **High-Value Customer (HVC) scoring mechanism** that combines churn probability with normalized service usage to identify high-risk, high-revenue customers.
 Automated retention recommendations are generated to support targeted marketing and loyalty strategies.

 Built using Python, pandas, scikit-learn, XGBoost, SHAP, and imbalanced-learn.

----

-If you want, I can also give:

-* 🔹 A resume version (5–6 lines impact-focused)
-* 🔹 A recruiter-friendly version
-* 🔹 A technical-heavy version for GitHub stars